lluo02/lluo02.github.io/demo.md

 Data: https://www.kaggle.com/arashnic/hr-analytics-job-change-of-data-scientists?select=aug_test.csv

+The data are preprocessed by standard normalization of columns, separation into training, validation, and test split, and the replacment of null values with the mode of their respective columns.

 ## **Virtual Environment**
 This project is built into a virtual environment using WSL 2.0 on Ubuntu 20.04.3.
 To build the virtual environment, the provided Pipfile contains the relevant dependencies.
 To build from scratch, do